How Common Is Non-Hodgkin Lymphoma?

 Race and Ethnicity and NHL

-- NHL is the fifth most common cancer among male and female Hispanics.
+- NHL is the fifth most common cancer in Hispanics, constituting approximately 5 percent of all types of cancer cases in Hispanics.

 last updated on